mjpuma/agricultural-bell-inequality/README.md

 ### Key Questions the Framework Answers

 1. **Are our S1 calculations mathematically identical?** → Precision validation with 1e-12 tolerance
-2. **Do we get the same Bell violation rates?** → Statistical comparison with confidence intervals
+2. **Do we get nearly identical Bell violation rates?** → Statistical comparison (expect >95% correlation)
-3. **Which implementation is more efficient?** → Performance benchmarking and scalability analysis
+3. **Which S1 implementation style is more efficient?** → Performance benchmarking (sliding window vs explicit)
 4. **Are results publication-ready?** → Science journal criteria validation

 ## 📞 Contact